 Library patrons who believe a library program or exhibit does not meet the library's mission may complete a "Patron's Request for Reconsideration" Form.
 All Requests for Reconsideration will be addressed in terms of the library's mission statement, The Library Bill of Rights, and the Freedom to Read Statement of the American Library Association.
 The completed form will be reviewed by a committee designated by the Executive Director, including the Librarian in charge of the material, exhibit, or program.
 The patron will be notified in writing of the results of the review.
-If the committee does not reach a solution, the Request for Reconsideration will be forwarded to the President of the Library Board of Trustees.
+If the committee does not reach a solution or does not resolve the matter to the patron's satisfaction, the Request for Reconsideration will be forwarded to the President of the Library Board of Trustees.
 The Library Board of Trustees will take final action on the Request.
 The patron will be notified in writing of the final action.